timkiruri/AeroRisk-Analysis/README.md

 ### Technical Questions
 1. Which aircraft models have the lowest accident rates and the fewest fatal injuries?
-2. How does the number of engines correlate with accident severity?
-3. How do accident rates vary by aircraft category across different weather conditions?
-4. What are the most common causes of accidents based on the broad phase of the flight?
+2. What are the most common causes of accidents based on the broad phase of the flight?

 ### Business Questions
 1. Which aircraft manufacturers have the best safety records based on accident severity and total injuries?
-2. How do scheduled vs. non-scheduled flights compare in terms of frequency and severity of accidents?
-3. What is the trend of aircraft accidents over time and what does this indicate for future investments?
+2. What is the trend of aircraft accidents over time and what does this indicate for future investments?
-4. Are amateur-built aircrafts significantly riskier compared to professionally built aircrafts.
+3. Are amateur-built aircrafts significantly riskier compared to professionally built aircrafts.

 ## Data Understanding and Analysis
 ### Data Source